material-motion/material-motion/concepts/runtimes.md

 What if each Plan is provided to a single executor?
 The executor now knows to create a single representation of velocity.
 It can sum both forces and apply them to the velocity in one step.

+Note that the latter approach solves the problem within a single type of executor.
+It does not, however, address shared state across different types of executors.

 ### Forwarding events to executors

 TODO: Discuss how to store these Plans.